isomerpages/govtech-gobusiness/_browse-all-solutions-Banks/Regulatory-Reporting-for-Banks.md

 Up to 30% for SMEs, N.A. for non-SMEs

-Funded and administrated by Monetary Authority of Singapore (MAS).
+This solution is supported by by Monetary Authority of Singapore (MAS).

 ## Pre-Approved Solutions